hiromendo/cs230/README.md

 List of Neural Networks:

-(1) basicCNN — basic CNN that I used to test that padding was working
+(1) CNNs — contains models for basicCNN, CNN, alexNet

-(2) AlexNet — complex CNN, not tested yet
+(2) CRNN - not tested yet